Our Methodology

 Processing Pipeline

-We pull ACS 5-Year Estimate tables from the Census Bureau API for every ZCTA and run them through an ETL pipeline that:
+We pull ACS 5-Year Estimate data from the Census Bureau API for every ZCTA and process it as follows:

 - Extracts demographic variables (population, age distribution, ethnicity).